-We believe that this philosophy has provided an appropriate balance to drive continuous improvement and retain high performing employees.
-More importantly, we believe the incentives we provide for achievement without rewarding under-performance aligns the interests of our managers closely with those of our investors, which is the main objective.
+We believe that this philosophy has provided an appropriate balance to drive continuous improvement while retaining high performers through challenging times.
+More importantly, we believe the incentives we provide for achievement without rewarding under-performance contributes to our industry-leading employee engagement while aligning the interests of our managers closely with those of our customers and investors.